zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 ## Making announcements
-To announce at a given announcement secret key, we perform a lookup for the key as above, along with the following additional behaviour.
+To announce at a given announcement secret key, we perform a lookup for the corresponding public key as above, along with the following additional behaviour.

-When we receive a Data Search response from a node `N` which is already on the lookup list of an announcement we wish to make: after the processing described above, if the response indicates that our current announcement is stored or that a Store Announcement request would be accepted, we also send a Store Announcement request to `N` via `c(N)`.
+When we receive a Data Search response from a node `N` which is already on the lookup list of an announcement we wish to make: after the processing described above, if the response indicates that a Store Announcement request would be accepted and `N` is still on the list, we also send a Store Announcement request to `N` via `c(N)`.
 In this request we put an initial announcement, or a reannouncement if the response indicated that our current announcement is already stored.
 We set the requested timeout to 300 seconds.

-If we obtain an Announcement Store response from a node on the list indicating that the announcement is stored for a certain duration, we consider the announcement to be stored on the node until that duration expires or a Data Search response indicates that it is no longer stored.
+If we obtain an Store Announcement response from a node on the list indicating that the announcement is stored for a certain duration, we consider the announcement to be stored on the node until that duration expires or a Data Search response indicates that it is no longer stored.